josevcm/nfc-laboratory/README.md

  ## Next steps, work in Android?

   I have not spent much time, but i been able to migrate this SW to Android (very simplified) by connecting an SDR receiver and sniff NFC frames in real-time, interesting thing to investigate, maybe start a new project with this...

+## Releases

+ Precompiled installer for x86 64 bit can be found in repository, check this MD5 first! b99baa8b718c194b4248866f20169b91